Park City's Olympic Legacy: Visiting Utah Olympic Park with Kids

 Extreme Zip Line - Soar over the Olympic ski jumps on one of the steepest zip lines in the country.
 Kids must be at least 45 inches tall.

 Summer Bobsled - Ride a wheeled bobsled down the actual Olympic track at speeds up to 60 mph.
-It's thrilling but perfectly safe - kids 16 and under ride with a pilot.
+Thrilling but well-controlled.
+Kids sixteen and under ride with a pilot.
+Worth thinking about whether your kid is the kind who tolerates fast or the kind who freezes.

 Rope Course and Drop Tower - An aerial adventure course with varying difficulty levels.
-Great for building confidence in adventurous kids.
+Great for building confidence.
 Bring sport sunglasses for the outdoor activities.

 The Alf Engen Ski Museum

 Inside the park, this museum covers the history of skiing in Utah and the 2002 Olympics.
 Interactive exhibits let kids try virtual ski jumping and learn about winter sports science.
-It's free with park admission and a perfect rainy-day activity.
+Free with park admission and a perfect rainy-day activity.

 Winter at the Park

-In winter, watch freestyle skiing and ski jumping athletes train on the real competition hills.
-The Nordic trails are groomed for cross-country skiing - a wonderful family activity that's gentler on the body than downhill.
+In winter, you can watch freestyle skiing and ski jumping athletes train on the real competition hills - this is one of the small free wonders of Park City.
+Bring a thermos.
+Stand at the rail.
+Watch the future of the sport throw doubles into a foam pit thirty feet from you.
+The Nordic trails are groomed for cross-country skiing - a wonderful family activity that is gentler on the body than downhill.
 Pack hand warmers for spectating on cold training days.

 Practical Info

-The park is about 5 minutes from Main Street.
+The park is about five minutes from Main Street, off the Olympic Parkway exit.
 Summer season runs June through September.
 Buy tickets online in advance for the best prices.
 Budget about half a day to do everything.
-Make sure everyone has a good water bottle - staying hydrated is especially important at altitude.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
-Comfortable hiking shoes are non-negotiable for the trails.
-A good pair of kids headphones will keep everyone happy during travel days.
+Make sure everyone has a good water bottle.
+Hydration at altitude is non-negotiable, especially after three runs on the bobsled with sweaty kids.
+Pack a compact first aid kit.
+With kids on a ropes course, scrapes happen.
+Comfortable hiking shoes for the trails around the park.
+Kids' headphones for travel days.